-What is Kostak rate?
+What is Kostak’s rate?

-Kostak rate is the amount an investor gets by selling his/her IPO application in grey market.
-This is the amount an investor stands to get, irrespective of allotment status.
-As an example, a kostak rate of INR300 indicates that an investor selling his application will receive this amount even if there is no allotment and even if the stock is listed at a discount to allotment price.
+Kostak rate is the amount an investor gets by selling his/her IPO application in the grey market.
+This is the amount an investor stands to get, irrespective of IPO allotment status.
+As an example, a kostak rate of INR300 indicates that an investor selling his application will receive this amount even if there is no allotment and even if the stock is listed at a discount to the allotment price.

 What is Subject to Sauda?

-‘Subject to’ is another term frequently used in grey market to denote a sauda for buying a firm allotment application.
-In other words, this is the amount buyers are ready to pay for an application which has been allotted shares.
+‘Subject to’ is another term frequently used in the grey market to denote a sauda for buying a firm allotment application.
+In other words, this is the amount buyers are ready to pay for an application that has been allotted shares.
 Naturally, this amount is much bigger than Kostak.
 A seller in this case gets this amount even if the stock lists at lower rates than the allotment price.
 The risk of a discounted listing is borne by the buyer.

-In case of no allotment, the sauda stands cancelled.
+In case of no allotment, the sauda stands canceled.
 As one can see, there is a trade-off between kostak and Subject to Sauda trades and while investors can make big money in the second one, s/he gets nothing in case of no allotment.
 In contrast, s/he can lock a small profit by selling the application at kostak rates.

 Income tax implications of grey market trades